RED WING ACADEMY STAFF

 Maggie Hagy | Instructor

 Maggie Hagy is a Virginia native with singing in her roots.
-She grew up writing songs and collaborating with musicians since she was in middle school and her love of music led her to receive a Bachelor of Music Education in Voice from James Madison University.
+She grew up writing songs and collaborating with musicians and her love of music led her to receive a Bachelor of Music Education in Voice from James Madison University.
 During college, she was in a touring female duo, Maggie & Jordan where she was actively writing and performing across the state.
-After college, Maggie continued to sing with professional choirs such as the VOCE singers in Northern VA and the Valley 7 in Harrisonburg, VA as well as begin her teaching career in the public schools.
+After college, Maggie started teaching and continued to sing with professional choirs such as the VOCE singers and the Valley 7.

 Monica Carlson | Instructor